pattonsgirl/CEG2410/Assignments/Project2-Hosting/README.md

 - set up a webserver to host content
 - enable and configure HTTPS
 - understand the role of DNS at various levels
-- modify firewall rules (Security Groups)
+- modify firewall rules on the server and via Security Groups

 ## What you need
 - a website (nothing fancy, although it breaks up grading monotony)